Transcutaneous electrical nerve stimulation: Musculoskeletal and neck/back pain

 There is some evidence to support a benefit of using TENS in chronic musculoskeletal pain.
-Results from a task force on neck pain in 2008, found no clinically significant benefit to TENS for the treatment of neck pain when compared to a placebo treatment.
+Results from a task force on neck pain in 2008 found no clinically significant benefit of TENS for the treatment of neck pain when compared to placebo.
 A 2010 review did not find evidence to support the use of TENS for chronic low back pain.

-Another study examining Knee Osteoarthritis (KOA) patients supported that TENS demonstrated a better efficacy and safety profile than Weak Opiates.
-Given the age and comorbidities of the KOA population being generally older, often prone to polypharmacy and sensitive to adverse reactions, TENS could be a relevant non-pharmacological therapeutic alternative to pharmacological analgesics for the management of Knee Osteoarthritis pain.
+Another study examining knee osteoarthritis patients found that TENS demonstrated efficacy and a better safety profile relative to weak opiates.
+Given the age, comorbidity frequency, tendency toward polypharmacy, and sensitivity to adverse reactions among individuals most frequently reporting osteoarthritis, TENS could be a non-pharmacological alternative to analgesics in the management of knee osteoarthritis pain.

 Neuropathy and phantom limb pain

-There is tentative evidence that it may be useful for painful diabetic neuropathy.
-As of 2015, the efficacy of TENS therapy for phantom limb pain is not known as no randomized controlled trials have been performed.
+There is tentative evidence that TENS may be useful for painful diabetic neuropathy.
+As of 2015, the efficacy of TENS for phantom limb pain is unknown; no randomized controlled trials have been performed.

 A few studies have shown objective evidence that TENS may modulate or suppress pain signals in the brain.
 One used evoked cortical potentials to show that electric stimulation of peripheral A-beta sensory fibers reliably suppressed A-delta fiber nociceptive (pain perception) processing.
 Two other studies used functional magnetic resonance imaging (fMRI): one showed that high-frequency TENS produced a decrease in pain-related cortical activations in patients with carpal tunnel syndrome, while the other showed that low-frequency TENS decreased shoulder impingement pain and modulated pain-induced activation in the brain.

 Labor and menstrual pain

-Earlier studies have stated that TENS "has been shown not to be effective in postoperative and labour pain."
+Early studies found that TENS "has been shown not to be effective in postoperative and labour pain."
 These studies also had questionable ability to truly blind the patients.
 However, more recent studies have shown that TENS was "effective for relieving labour pain, and they are well considered by pregnant participants."
-One study also showed that there was a significant change in how soon the laboring mothers took to request pharmacologic pain management, like the epidural.
-The group with the TENS waited five additional hours.
+One study also showed that there was a significant change in laboring individuals' time to request analgesia such as an epidural.
+The group with the TENS waited five additional hours relative to those without TENS.
 Both groups were satisfied with the pain relief that they had from their choices.
 No maternal, infant, or labor problems were noted.
 There is tentative evidence that TENS may be helpful for treating pain from dysmenorrhoea, however further research is required.